Felix Weltsch

-Felix Weltsch ('פליקס וולצ; 6 October 1884, Prague - 9 November 1964, Jerusalem) was a German-speaking Jewish librarian, philosopher, author, editor, publisher and journalist.
+Felix Weltsch ('פליקס וולצ; 6 October 1884 - 9 November 1964) was a German-speaking Jewish librarian, philosopher, author, editor, publisher and journalist.
 A close friend of Max Brod, Ludwig Winder and Franz Kafka, he was one of the most important Zionists in Bohemia.

-Life
+Biography

 Born in Prague (then in Austria-Hungary), Weltsch studied Law and Philosophy at the Charles University.
 He lived and worked in Prague until 15 March 1939, and left the city with Max Brod and his family on the last train out of Czechoslovakia.
-In what at his arrival was Palestine and later the state of Israel, he worked as a librarian in Jerusalem until his death in 1964.
+He worked as a librarian in Jerusalem until his death in 1964.

 He had one daughter, Ruth Weltsch (1920–1991), with his wife Irma Herz (1892–1969).
 They married in August 1914.
 The publisher, journalist and Zionist Robert Weltsch was Felix Weltsch's cousin, and the Prague-born concert pianist Alice Herz-Sommer, who performed in and survived Theresienstadt at her death the world's oldest Holocaust survivor, was his sister-in-law.
 His grandson, Eli Gorenstein is an actor, cellist and among Israel's leading voice dubbers.